autumnleaves123/info-2300-final-project/documents/design-plan.md

 ### Purpose & Content

-[Tell us the purpose of the website and what it is all about.]

 The purpose of this website will be...
 * promoting CUDAP
 * promoting the deaf community and raising awareness